 Autonomously executes operations to reduce cost, improve performance, and prevent availability issues.
 Sedai will only act if feature settings are set to auto-execute within the platform and if the operation passes rigorous safety checks.

 Pulls monitoring data for continuous seasonality and performance analysis.

 X-Ray ELB Kinesis DynamoDB Logs

 Informs discovery process to help Sedai understand topology infrastructure.

 While Sedai discovers multiple resource types within an AWS account, you can configure how each resource type is managed within the platform from the Settings > Topology page.

-If you plan on adding multiple AWS environments to Sedai, you will need to generate either a unique IAM User or Role per environment.
+The Role allows Sedai secure and continuous access to discover resources and detect infrastructure changes.
+If you plan on adding multiple AWS accounts to Sedai, you will need to generate a unique IAM Role per account.